 Gestures and Body Language to Avoid in Japan

-When it comes to your own non-verbal communication, knowing what not to do can be just as important as what to do.
-So before we get into gestures you may actually want to use, here are some gestures and body language that may cause offense in a Japanese-speaking context.
+When it comes to your non-verbal communication, knowing what not to do can be just as important as what to do.
+So here are some gestures and body language that may cause offense in a Japanese-speaking context.

 Looking people in the eye too much

-While in English-speaking countries looking people in the eye is considered respectful because it shows that you’re paying close attention to what they have to say, in Japan it can be considered too close for comfort, or even aggressive and intimidating.
+In English-speaking countries, looking people in the eye is considered respectful because it shows that you’re paying close attention to what they have to say.
+In Japan, however, it can be considered too close for comfort, or even aggressive and intimidating.

 If you’re speaking with someone and they keep staring at their shoes or looking away, perhaps they’re feeling a little overwhelmed by your stare.
 Try looking to the side a little, or at least glancing down or to the side a little more frequently.